 There are so many benefits of shower meditation.
 And a new guided shower meditation video on how to take a mindful shower has been published by Shauna Shapiro, Ph.D., Sophia Amoruso [Girlboss Radio host & CEO] and Schick.

-One of my favourite places for meditation is in the shower.
+One of my things is to meditate in the shower.
 As a meditation teacher and author of the book Your Best Meditation: Book Of The World’s Best Meditation Techniques, I’ve tried pretty much every types of meditation there is.
-One of the most relaxing ways to meditate is in the shower.
+One of the most relaxing ways is to meditate is in the shower.

 Enlightened people know that showering isn’t just an opportunity to clean the body, but a chance to cleanse the mind too.
 Taking a mindful shower has been linked with benefits ranging from relaxation to improving creativity, and is one of the best daily mindfulness meditation exercises.